rogerbinns/jia-mini-python/doc/java.rst

       Reads and executes code from the supplied stream

+      The stream provided must satisfy reads completely (eg if 27 bytes is asked for then that number should be returned in the read() call unless end of file is reached.)

       :param stream:  The stream is not closed and you can have additional content after the jmp.
       :raises IOException:  Passed on from read() calls on the stream